linhongbin-ws/DreamerBC/doc/tunning_note.md

 image grad weight exceed 100:1 is not train goood

 train_carrystate set to false give a poorer training results for world model

+deter 1024 give a better results compared to deter 200